METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding: Experiments

 \subsection{Main Results}

 \textbf{Comparison with base models.} Table~\ref{tab:main} presents the performance of METok on LLaVA-OneVision-(0.5B, 7B), LongVA-7B and VILA-1.5-13B across representative benchmarks.
 METok consistently achieves substantial reductions in FLOPs while maintaining or improving accuracy, demonstrating a trade-off between efficiency and performance.
 In particular, METok shows clear advantages in long-context scenarios.
 On the long subset of VideoMME, it consistently surpasses all baselines, indicating its ability to retain essential temporal and semantic visual tokens under extended durations.
 The results also highlight METok’s scalability across model sizes, from LLaVA-OneVision-0.5B to VILA-1.5-13B, achieving up to 80.6\% FLOPs reduction without degrading performance.
+Notably, for each base model, we use a single set of hyperparameters across all benchmarks without task-specific tuning.
+METok consistently delivers strong performance under this unified setting, demonstrating robustness to hyperparameter variation.

 \textbf{Comparison with baseline methods.} To further highlight METok’s effectiveness, we compare it against other training-free token compression baselines such as FastV~\cite{fastv}, VisionZip~\cite{visionzip} and DivPrune~\cite{alvar2025divprune} (Table~\ref{tab:main}).
 While FastV can reduce some computational overhead, relying solely on prefilling-stage compression places a notable burden on the shallow layers of the LLM, limiting FLOPs reduction.
 For instance, FastV reduces FLOPs by only 44.7\% on LongVA-7B, largely because its early removal of visual tokens can prematurely discard important information.
 VisionZip and DivPrune compress tokens during the vision encoding stage by merging or selecting based on redundancy.
 While they achieve higher FLOPs reduction (e.g., 63.7\%), their one-stage design often removes fine-grained details essential for temporal reasoning, leading to accuracy drops across tasks.
 In contrast, METok distributes compression across all three inference stages, preserving visual-text alignment and progressively pruning irrelevant tokens.
 This design enables it to maintain key visual-text interactions and systematically discards irrelevant tokens with minimal accuracy degradation across evaluated benchmarks.